benmese1/cypress-automation/README.md

 1.)
 Install node.
     You can download and install node from here https://nodejs.org/en/download/

+1.a) install cypress
+    cd into the folder that will contain your cypress repo, and npm install cypress --save-dev

-1.a) Although typescript was not implemented in ths project for time reasons, feel free to add it in anticipation of future improvements to this project.
+2.)
+Although typescript was not implemented in ths project for time reasons, feel free to add it in anticipation of future improvements to this project.
     cd into project folder
     npm install --save-dev typescript
     or install globally
     npm install -g typescript

-2.) clone the repo
+2.a) clone the repo

 3.) in your command prompt, cd into the folder which contains the cloned repo and
     npm i